VCityTeam/UD-SV/Doc/Devel/Needs/Need011.md

 The GUI will use minimizing/maximimizing windows & sliders to keep from being too cluttered

 ### Notes:
-Temporal slider presence must be toggable within the GUI.
+ * Temporal slider presence must be toggable within the GUI.
+ * The slider should be a modular component used by the Application (re-using it in another application must be straighforward)